15 April 2019

 To change this table into a nicely formatted one:

-section, on the line after loading tidyverse
+pander into the workspacepanderIn the Setup section, on the line after loading tidyverse enter:

 library(pander)